quipthaw/TruckBux/README.md

-Web app to incentivize good driving for truck drivers.
+Web app designed to simulate a rewards pragram incentivizing safe driving for truck drivers.
 Hosted in cloud.
 Connected to DB.
 Public API.